 \subsection{The Application / Inference Environment (Untrusted)}

-During inference, new raw data are processed at the source to engineer input features, which are then passed through the VEIL to transform the input vectors into latent vectors via ICA.
-Only latent vectors are sent to the inference environment, which may exist on-premises, in the cloud, inside an edge device, or as part of a zero-trust integration with business applications.
-Predictions are then consumed by the appropriate system or user, as dictated by the specific use case.
-This preserves identical trust boundaries between training and inference, meaning the deployed model never accepts any sensitive data as input, and all downstream systems are shielded from sensitive information.\\ Model predictions are also returned to the source environment so that counterfactual analyses can be performed within the trusted environment.
-This accommodates regulatory compliance for use cases that require decision transparency and explainability, such as an adverse action report in credit decisioning.
+During inference, new raw data are processed at the source to engineer input features, which are then passed through the VEIL to transform the input vectors into latent vectors via ICA\@.
+Only latent vectors are sent to the Inference Environment, which may exist on-premises, in the cloud, inside an edge device, or as part of a zero-trust integration with business applications.
+Predictions are then consumed by the appropriate system or user, depending on the specific use case.
+This preserves identical trust boundaries between training and inference, meaning the deployed model never accepts sensitive data as input and all downstream systems are shielded from it.

+Model predictions are also returned to the Source Environment, enabling counterfactual analyses within this trusted environment.
+This supports regulatory compliance for use cases that require transparency and explainability in decision-making, such as an adverse action report in credit decision-making.
+This will be discussed in detail in Section 11.
 For a complete diagram of the VEIL architecture, see Figure \ref{fig:VEIL_architecture_full} in Appendix A.